addiscent/vagrant-ruby-rails/README.md

 After you have found something suspicious, addressed it, either by changing some configuration of your _host_, (most likely to resolve the problem), or by modifying the provisioning script, (see broken links, above).

 Then, try again to install this software.
-Before doing so, be aware that the _.sh_ provisioning scripts in this version of _vagrant-ruby-rails_ are not idempotent, meaning, the likelyhood of success is low if you simply re-run "vagrant up" after installation failed, even after you have implemented a certain fix for an error.
+Before doing so, be aware that the _.sh_ provisioning scripts in this version of _vagrant-ruby-rails_ are not idempotent, meaning, the likelyhood of producing a correctly provisioned _vagrant-ruby-rails_ _Vagrant Box_ is low if you simply re-run "vagrant up" after installation failed, even after you have implemented a certain fix for an error.
 Unless you know otherwise, your best course of action is to execute "vagrant destroy", and then execute "vagrant up" again.

 ## The Short List Of Online References